 8. French Polynesia is NOT cheap

-I knew Tahiti wasn’t the cheapest destination in the world, but I didn’t realize the extent of how expensive it was until I arrived!
-If you are planning to stay at resorts on any of the popular islands, particularly Bora Bora, make sure you allow for a generous budget for food and activities on top of accommodation costs.
+I knew Tahiti wasn’t the cheapest destination in the world.
+However I didn’t realize the extent of how expensive it was until I arrived!
+If you are planning to stay at resorts on any of the popular islands, particularly Bora Bora, make sure you allow for a generous budget.
+You’ll want to make room for food, activities, and accommodation costs.
 Having said this, it IS possible to visit French Polynesia on a budget.
 Here are a few ways you can cut costs during your stay:

 - Visit the smaller, less touristy islands